jchai002/choir-justice-supplies/fr/en/ooma-office-feature-summary.markdown

 Whether you want several phone numbers in a single calling area or multiple numbers across many area codes, Ooma Office can accommodate your needs with additional phone numbers.
 [Learn more](/fr/en/adding-additional-phone-numbers).

-### Toll-free phone number

-Choose a toll-free number to give your small business a national footprint and make it easy for customers to reach you.
-[Learn more](/fr/en/adding-a-toll-free-number).

 ### Phone number mapping

 One or more phone numbers may be assigned to the virtual receptionist, a user, a ring group, or the conference service.
 [Learn more](/fr/en/mapping-phone-numbers).